 If mountain biking passion is proportionate to trail access, Colorado’s Front Range is among the most stoked populations of riders in the country.

-There are more than 1,200 rides and trails within easy striking distance of REI's Denver flagship store, and all of those (and more) are on the MTB Project website and app, the definitive sources for mountain biking beta and maps.
-The ten featured rides below are MTB Project's highest-rated areas and rides within quick striking distance of any REI from Fort Collins to the Springs.
+There are more than 1,200 rides and trails within easy striking distance of REI’s Denver flagship store.
+Here are ten featured rides within quick striking distance of any REI from Fort Collins to the Springs.

 In an informal “Hey, what’s your favorite local ride?” poll of Front Range REI store managers and bike techs, the Buffalo Creek trail system, just an hour southwest of the Denver flagship, was the overwhelming champ.
 “You just can’t go wrong with Buff Creek,” says Dave Halverson, master technician at the Englewood store.
 “On any trail you pick, you’ll get a killer variety of mountain scenery.”
 Trails meander through ponderosa pine forests and recovering burn zones with great downhills and smooth roller coasters almost entirely on singletrack.